Coloring ideas for William Shakespeare

 William Shakespeare was one of the most famous writers in the world, known for creating amazing plays, poems, and stories that people still love today.
 He was born in April 1564 in Stratford-upon-Avon, England.
 Growing up, he loved words and acting, and he went on to write famous plays like "Romeo and Juliet," "Hamlet," and "A Midsummer Night's Dream."
 Shakespeare’s plays are full of excitement, funny jokes, big adventures, and beautiful language.
 Known for his creative imagination and clever ideas, he helped shape the world of theater and literature forever.
 William Shakespeare passed away in 1616, but his magical words continue to inspire audiences around the world.

-William Shakespeare in different languages
+How to say William Shakespeare in different languages?

 - English: William Shakespeare